DaniAhn/web-scraper/README.md

 ```
 python zillow-scraper plot
 ```
-This will open up a plot in matplotlib.
+This will open up a scatterplot in matplotlib.

 ## Authors
 Daniel Ahn